CybersecurityLuxembourg/openxeco-core/doc/INSTALL_SERVER.md

-# Documentation to set up an openXeco instance
+# Documentation to set up an openXeco instance for production

 ## Interesting links